Form of Government: Constitutional Monarchy

 The UK is an producer of hydrocarbons.
 Oil is extracted mainly from undersea fields on the continental shelf under the North Sea (Claymore, Forties, Brent, Ninian, Piper, Fulmar).
 There are smaller fields on land at Egmanton and Bothamsell (Nottinghamshire), Plungar (Leicestershire), Gainsborough (Lincolnshire) and Kimmeridge (Dorset).

-The network of pipelines is extensive: the main stretches connect Finnart and Grangemouth, Purbeck and Southampton, Cruden Bay and Grangemouth, and Tranmere and Heysham.
+The internal network of pipelines is extensive: the main stretches connect Finnart and Grangemouth, Purbeck and Southampton, Cruden Bay and Grangemouth, and Tranmere and Heysham.
 Pipelines connecting refineries to major retail areas run between Stanlow and Manchester, Fawley and Severnside, Fawley and London, and Walton-on-Thames and London.
 Other pipelines carry oil from the North Sea rigs to coastal refineries.
 Large reserves of natural gas are around Edinburgh, Esk Dale, Calow, Scarborough, Ironville, and in the North Sea.
 In addition to the internal network, gas pipelines connect the country with Norway (Langeled) for imports, and with Belgium (Interconnector) and the Netherlands (BBL) also for exports.

-The UK has huge coal deposits (though most are no longer mined) in England (North Yorkshire, Selby, Nottinghamshire, Derbyshire, Co.
-Durham, Northumberland, Lancashire, Staffordshire and Warwickshire), South Wales and Scotland.
+The UK has huge coal deposits (though most are no longer mined) in England, South Wales and Scotland.
 Other important mineral resources are barite, fluorspar, gypsum, salt, kaolin and potash.

-The country generates plenty of electricity, over 20% of which is guaranteed by 15 nuclear reactors (Dungeness-B, Hartlepool-A, Heysham-A and -B, Hinkley Point-B, Hunterston-B, Sizewell-B and Torness).
-Their total capacity should be halved by 2025, although some reactor renovation projects were blocked in 2018.
+The country generates plenty of electricity, almost 17% of which is guaranteed by 15 nuclear reactors (Dungeness-B, Hartlepool-A, Heysham-A and -B, Hinkley Point-B, Hunterston-B, Sizewell-B and Torness).
+Their total capacity should be halved by 2025, although two new reactors are under construction.
+The government, however, is planning to invest in nuclear fusion research.

 Industry in the UK is highly diversified.
 Restructuring in the 1980s and ’90s led to the growth of innovations sectors (especially electronics) to the detriment of heavy industry and textiles.
 The iron and steel industry is concentrated in South Wales, Cleveland, Humberside, Sheffield, Scotland (Ravenscraig) and Lancashire, as well as Staffordshire and Northamptonshire.
 Of the non-ferrous metals the most important is aluminium, followed by lead and nickel.